Williamsburg Transportation Center

 Williamsburg Transportation Center is an intermodal transit station in Williamsburg, Virginia.
 Operated by the Williamsburg Area Transit Authority, it also serves Amtrak's Northeast Regional train as well as Greyhound Lines and Hampton Roads Transit intercity buses.
 The transportation center was formerly a Chesapeake and Ohio Railway (C&O) passenger station.

 History

 In 1873, the Chesapeake and Ohio Railway (C&O) line led by Collis P. Huntington had connected Richmond with the Ohio River Valley at Huntington, West Virginia.
-In 1881, the Peninsula Extension of the C&O brought the line east to the new city of Newport News.
+In 1881, the Peninsula Extension of the Chesapeake and Ohio Railway brought the line east to the new city of Newport News.
 Williamsburg initially allowed tracks to be placed down the main street of town, Duke of Gloucester Street, and even directly through the ruins of the historic capitol building.
 As regular service was established, the main line was soon relocated slightly north.

 Williamsburg's original station was replaced in 1907 with a brick structure, in conjunction with the tercentenary of Jamestown.
 Then in 1935, the 1907 station was replaced with the present station building with funding from John D. Rockefeller Jr.

 C&O passenger service to Williamsburg was replaced in 1971 by Amtrak.